-Indian Runner ducks are widely distributed across Indonesia, where they are known by various names or designations. characteristics of this breed include a long, wedge-shaped head; a beak that is fused with the head; a shallower head with eyes positioned higher than those of other duck types, giving them a cheerful appearance; a long and slender neck; and a slender, rounded body.
+Indian Runner ducks are widely distributed across Indonesia, where they are known by various names or designations.
+Key characteristics of this breed include a long, wedge-shaped head; a beak that is fused with the head; a shallower head with eyes positioned higher than those of other duck types, giving them a cheerful appearance; a long and slender neck; and a slender, rounded body.
 Additionally, Indian Runner ducks are known for their greenish-white egg shells.
 These traits contribute to their unique profile within the poultry industry, highlighting their importance in both local and international markets [14-16].

-Research on the characteristics of Indian Runner ducks has been ongoing approximately 50 years [17], with significant studies focusing on various regional breeds.
-For instance, Herliani et al. [18] conducted observations on the performance and potential development of Alabio ducks in South Kalimantan, while Suryana et al [19] explored their genetic characteristics.
+Research on the characteristics of Indian ducks has been ongoing Runner for approximately 50 years [17], with significant studies focusing on various regional breeds.
+For instance, Herliani et al [18] conducted observations on the performance and potential development of Alabio ducks in South Kalimantan, while Survana et al [19] explored their genetic characteristics.
 Similar investigations have been carried out on other duck breeds, including Cihateup [20], Mojosari, Magelang [21], Turi [22], Bali [23], Pitalah [24], Kamang [25], Bayang [26], Pegagan [27], Talang Benih [28], and Lombok ducks [29].
-Moreover, genetic studies on Tegal and Magelang ducks as well as Mojosari ducks have employed morphological approaches and blood serum protein profiles, as reported by Maharani et al [30] and Purwantini et al [31].
+Moreover, genetic studies on Tegal and Magelang ducks as well as Mojosari ducks have employed morphological approaches and blood serum protein profiles [30-31].